rapodaca/dialect/README.md

 - to maintain compatibility with any single SMILES implementation (e.g., Daylight Toolkit, OpenEye, or JChem).
 - to define a path for base language extensions, other than new element symbols
 - to preserve any terminology or concepts used to define SMILES
-- to leave any aspect of Dialect, regardless of perceived importance, undefined
+- to leave any aspect of Dialect undefined, regardless of perceived importance

 ## FAQ